 In No Litter Generation children are coming together to fight against littering around the world.
-It is a global initiative organised by the World’s Children’s Prize Foundation (WCPF) and Keep Sweden Tidy.
+It is a joint global initiative from the World’s Children’s Prize Foundation (WCPF) and Keep Sweden Tidy.

 Children across the world are taking part in the No Litter Generation, including some of the world’s most vulnerable children in poor, conflict-ridden countries.
 Some have been exploited as soldiers, debt slaves or in human trafficking and are finding out, often for the first time, how littering on land and in the oceans affects the environment and their own health.
 Like Nisha, 12, whose family are debt slaves at a brick kiln in Pakistan.
 “I like the idea of us being a No Litter Generation.
 Litter is bad for everyone, people and animals.
 We will teach children and adults to stop throwing litter everywhere,” says Nisha.